SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 [cds] - connect using bindings from: { registry: '~/.cds-services.json' }
 ```

 > Note from the filename that this is in your home directory (`~`) and is a hidden file (the name begins with a period).
-This is only for non-productive use, in the context of `cds watch`.
+It should be clear from this that this is only for non-productive use, in the context of `cds watch`.

-This file contains service sections for services provided, and services required, and is written to or fetched from when `cds watch` is invoked (for more information, see the link to the Automatic Binding documentation in the [Further reading](#further-reading) below).
+This file contains sections for services provided, and services required, and is written to or fetched from when `cds watch` is invoked (for more information, see the link to the Automatic Binding documentation in the [Further reading](#further-reading) below).

 👉 Examine the contents of this file; at this point, you should see something like this: